UnsignedArduino/TinyChessTest/README.md

 ## Install

-1. Have Python, Ninja, CMake, and cutechess-cli installed and in PATH. (tested only on Python 3.11)
+1. Have Python, MinGW, Make, CMake, and cutechess-cli installed and in PATH.
+   (tested only on Python 3.11)
 2. Clone this repo.
 3. Create virtual environment if desired.
 4. Install requirements in [`requirements.txt`](requirements.txt).